-- Proof of Income, such as pay stubs, social security or link card awards or unemployment benefits, is needed to apply for certain types of assistance
+- Proof of income, such as pay stubs, social security or link card awards or unemployment benefits

-- Documentation of financial need such as a five-day notice and copy of a lease, a utility shut off notice and bill with past due amounts.
+- Documentation of financial need such as a five-day notice and copy of a lease, or a utility shut off notice and bill with past due amounts